Talwar Class Guided Missile Frigate, India

 The Talwar-Class guided missile frigate is a modified Krivak III-Class frigate in service with the Indian Navy.
 Built by Baltiysky Zavod, the frigate supports naval forces during air, surface and sub-surface missions.
 It is also used to detect and destroy enemy submarines and other surface ships.

 The first and second frigates in the class, the INS Talwar and INS Trishul, were commissioned in June 2003.
 The INS Tabar was commissioned in April 2004.

 In July 2006 the Indian Government signed a $1.6bn contract with Yantar shipyard for an additional three frigates.

 The first of three frigates, INS Teg (F45), was launched in November 2009 and delivered to the Indian Navy in April 2012.
 INS Tarkash (F46), the second, was floated out in June 2010 and delivered in November 2012.
-The last frigate, INS Trikand (F50), was launched in May 2011.
-It is scheduled to be delivered in June 2013.
+The last frigate, INS Trikand (F50), was launched in May 2011 and delivered in June 2013.

-The new frigates will be armed with eight BrahMos supersonic cruise missiles instead of 3M-54E Klub-N anti-ship missiles.
+The new frigates are armed with eight BrahMos supersonic cruise missiles instead of 3M-54E Klub-N anti-ship missiles.